 - Promote a better understanding about and among our diverse Asian Pacific American communities;

-- To serve as an educational resource about the Asian Pacific American communities in classrooms and lecture halls;
+- To serve as an educational resource about the Asian Pacific American communities;

 - To maintain the highest professional standards of journalistic excellence in news content and production.

 » Published twice-monthly: the first and third Wednesday of each month.

 » Circulation: distributed free to 360+ locations across Greater Seattle and mailed to subscribers.